It’s 1 a.m. and John is awake. He knows what will happen but has no desire to stop it.

 A Brave New World

-John Muir was born in Dunbar, Scotland, 174 years ago today, the son of Daniel Muir, a strict and extreme Presbyterian.
+John Muir was born in Dunbar, Scotland, 177 years ago today, the son of a religious fanatic named Daniel.

 One evening Daniel told his children to forget their homework and start packing.
 “Bairns,” he said, “you needna learn your lessons the nicht, for we’re gan to America the morn!”